miyucomics/hexical/README.md

 # Hexical

-A kitchen sink addon for Hexcasting
+A fun addon that adds various miscellanous spells to Hexcasting.